 Power to approve changes to “Fundamental” Bylaws: The community can determine a process for agreeing to any changes of the “Fundamental” Bylaws.
 The community would have to give positive assent to any change, so the modification of Bylaws becomes a co-decision process between the Board and the community.

 Power to appoint and remove individual ICANN directors: The community organization that appointed a given Director could end their term and trigger another reappointment process.
-The general approach, consistent with law, is that the appointing body is the removing body, but the process includes community wide discussion before such as a step is taken.
+The general approach is that the appointing body is the removing body, but the process includes community wide discussion before such as a step is taken.

 Power to recall entire ICANN Board: as last resort measure, the community can trigger the removal of the entire ICANN Board of Directors.
 An Interim Board would be set up as part of this power to ensure continuity of operations.